-- Incest Subtext: You get very close to your aunt Maria after saving her from her abusive husband.
-You are able to suggest sharing a bed with her because yours is too small.
+- Incest Subtext: Aftet killing her abusive husband, you suggest to your aunt Maria sharing a bed with her because yours is too small.
+She refuses for obvious reasons, with Dink only responding with "And?"

 - Law of Cartographical Elegance: Inverted.
 The countryside is a blobby landmass surrounded by question-marked land.

 - Ludicrous Gibs: Blood splatter happens a lot in this game.
 Decapitating or exploding livestock deserves special mention.

 - The Lost Woods: Murkwood Forest, home of the Dead Dragon Carcass cult.